wetherc/data-1500/labs/04-08_window-functions.md

   - number of rentals; and (separately)
   - number of films in the genre

 This should use two different `RANK` functions, one for popularity by number of films, and one for popularity by number of rentals.
-For both, you should partition by the film category.

 ## Exercise 02: `ROW_NUMBER`